-- i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment. - ii) Sub-Fund specific: Extended activity or stricter exclusion criteria cover oil and gas, weapons, gambling, alcohol, power generation and thermal coal mining.
-In addition, companies having an overall START rating of "D" or "E" (rating from "E" to "A") are excluded of the Sub-Fund's investment universe.
-Companies having an overall MSCI rating of "CCC" (rating from "C" to "AAA") are excluded of the Sub-Fund's investment universe.
-Companies with a Co2 intensity greater than 500 tCO2/mEUR revenue are excluded.
-The universe is further reduced by the number of companies deemed not aligned according to our SDG alignment assessment, as described above.
+- i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment. - ii) Sub-Fund specific: Extended activity or stricter exclusion criteria cover oil and gas, weapons, gambling, alcohol, power generation, thermal coal mining, palm oil, airlines, companies involved in factory farming, and companies on the People for the Ethical Treatment of Animals ("PETA") list.
+The universe is further reduced by the number of companies deemed not aligned according to our SDG alignment assessment, as described above, and by companies rated "E" or "D" in START.